That’s why it’s important to think about, and follow, some basic guidelines.

 5. Rely on the user’s context, and let them know

 Think muscle memory – what does your user do the most?
 Find a map?
 Get an Uber?
 Find a balance between standards and customization.

 AI is likely going to help your user, but it won’t be perfect.
 Think about the things Siri says.
 Often, the answer is "Do you mean ______?” which leads to "should I search the web?"

 To establish trust with your users, you need to explain how the AI works, and demonstrate its value.
 Once a user understands how to use the AI, they will be much more inclined to trust it—more than that, they will be much more likely to want to use it.

 8. AI as employee of the month

-Don’t just employ AI for boring tasks, use it to really solve problems.
-AI can’t drop your kids off at school, but it can buy flowers from a local shop for mother’s day.
+Don’t just employ AI for boring tasks; use it to solve real problems.
+AI can’t drop your kids off at school (yet) but it can buy flowers from a local shop for mother’s day.
 Mission accomplished.
 Thank you.

-9. Contextualize all the things – but don’t be creepy
+9. Contextualize everything – but don’t be creepy